-• A table of data, by its very nature, will relate two columns of data: The output and input values are listed as column entries of the table and reading across each row is the "procedure" which relates an input with a unique output.
+• A table of data, by its very nature, will relate two Figure 5.4: Graph columns of data: The output and input values are procedure. listed as column entries of the table and reading across each row is the "procedure" which relates an input with a unique output.